jazdal/jazdal-learning-repo/README.md

-# Projects
+# Learning Repository

-This is where I will put my coding projects.
+This is where I will put my coding activities as part of my learning process.